Mani-RajaDev/dwitter-django/README.md

 Welcome to my social network app, developed using Django!
 This app allows users to post text messages and follow other users, similar to Twitter.

+## Note
+The source code for each part of the project is available in separate subdirectories.
+You can find the detailed instructions for each part in their respective README files.

 ## Overview

 The development process is divided into four parts: